acavalos/acavalos.github.io/_posts/2019-07-03-NLS-Regression-Using-R.md

 Similar to my last post, I've web-scraped car listings on Craigslist.
 Instead of looking at age vs price, we are going to investigate odometer vs price.
-We will review the most popular sedans and see which vehicle has a low initial cost, and a slow decay rate in value.
+We will review the most popular sedans and see which vehicle has a decent initial cost, coupled with a slow decay rate in value.

-# Shaping The Data
+### Shaping The Data

 ```R
 library(sqldf)